Weight Loss While Breastfeeding

 The most important thing you can do is to monitor your breast milk supply.
 Secondly, drink extra water above your current water intake.
 You require an extra 500-1500ml per day whilst breastfeeding full-time.

-If you strongly feel that you need to lose a lot of weight and more quickly in the earlier stages of breastfeeding, please contact one of our BFF dietitians.
-You can call 1300 263 257 or email firstname.lastname@example.org
+If you strongly feel that you need to rapidly lose a lot of weight in the earlier stages of breastfeeding, please contact your GP or reach out to one of our BFF dietitians.
+You can call 1300 263 257 or email email@example.com